brokenricefilms/linux_setup/README.md

     2. SSH key setup
        `ssh-keygen`

-> or use old ssh key

 6. Edit file `./step2_gitSetup` > change
+    > code it for yourself

     > don't edit If want **my name and email** in your git system ;)

 ```bash